yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 ## Routing Attribute

 The above option of using the remote routing handler is very handy when not using attributes.
 If no routing handler is specified, the default routing handler will be used which is attributed based.
-It uses the \[ServiceRouting\] attribute in order to define which of the parameters control the routing.
+It uses the \ajepaaaServiceRouting\ajepbbb attribute in order to define which of the parameters control the routing.
 Here is an example:

 {% highlight java %}